Dorzolamide 20mg/ml eye drops, solution

 Keep this medicine out of the sight and reach of children.

-Keep the bottle in the outer carton in order to protect from light.
-Store below 30°C.
+Keep the container in the sachet in order to protect from light.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

 • The active substance is dorzolamide.
-Each ml contains 22.3mg of dorzolamide hydrochloride equivalent to 20mg of dorzolamide.
+Each ml contains 22.26mg of dorzolamide hydrochloride equivalent to 20mg of dorzolamide.
+Each drop contains approximately 1.03mg of dorzolamide hydrochloride equivalent to 0.93mg of dorzolamide.

-What Dorzolamide looks like and contents of the pack
+What Dorzolamide eye drops looks like and contents of the pack

 Not all pack sizes may be marketed.